osmandapp/web/main/docs/user/plugins/index.md

 ### Purchase

-Most plugins are available for free, only three of them require purchase of OsmAnd+ or OsmAnd Pro license before use:
+Most plugins are available for free, only four of them require purchase of OsmAnd+ or OsmAnd Pro license before use:

 - [Contour lines and Terrain](../plugins/contour-lines.md)
 - [Wikipedia](../plugins/wikipedia.md)